remysucre/site/content/posts/css-and-js-are-not-bytecode.md

 industry until when some guys got really serious about JavaScript.I guess that's the reason I am writing this blog now.

-I was in college when I learned web developement.
-At that time Frontend developers are not actually called developers but designers.
+I was in college when I learned web development.
+At that time Front-end developers are not actually called developers but designers.
 I often took my time off from those grumpy sorting algorithms and writing C and used to geek off with these top three. **HTML**, **CSS** and **JavaScript**.Well practically less JavaScript and more **jQuery**.
-They were so addictive for a curious guy like me who used to draw his imaginations on a 15.6 inch screen.Nobody really cared about JavaScript back then...everyone was so focused on backend like php,asp,django and hipster rails.
+They were so addictive for a curious guy like me who used to draw his imaginations on a 15.6 inch screen.Nobody really cared about JavaScript back then...everyone was so focused on back-end like php, asp, django and hipster rails.

 The space was completely occupied by JQuery with more readable and